 4. Warm the tortillas (2 min).

-Char them directly over a gas flame for 10–15 seconds per side, or in a dry skillet 30 seconds per side.
+Char them directly over a gas flame for 10 to 15 seconds per side, or in a dry skillet 30 seconds per side.
 Wrap in a clean towel to keep warm.

 5. Build (3 min).